 HSBC also offers credit cards with balance transfer opportunity.
 The HSBC Cash Rewards Mastercard credit card comes with 15 months of 0% intro APR on balance transfers, which is pretty standard.
 When the introductory interest rate is over, an ongoing APR will apply.
 The thing that is not standard about this offer is the balance transfer fee – a bit higher than the usual, but not as high as it could be – 4% of each balance transfer.
 Also, you should pay attention to a penalty APR that may apply if you are late with a monthly payment.
 So if you are not sure you will be able to pay off the transferred balance without missing a payment, you’d better skip this offer and consider another one.

-This card from Citi offers probably the longest 0% intro APR on balance transfers – 21-month 0%* APR on balance transfers.
+This card from Citi offers probably the longest 0% intro APR on balance transfers – 0%* 21 months on Balance Transfers*.
 This promo offer starts from the date of the first balance transfer and applies to balance transfers that are completed in first 4 months.
 The balance transfer fee is 5% of each balance transfer; $5 minimum.
 However, there is no annual fee for the card, and you are allowed to choose your own payment due date.
 Like the Simplicity card, this card has no rewards program and thus, it allows you to focus all your attention on debt repayment rather than accruing new debt.